hak5/bashbunny-wiki/index.md

 | /dev/nandf | Mass storage partition (mounted at /root/udisk) |

 ## Firmware Recovery
+1. Set the Bash Bunny switch to position 3 (arming mode)
+2. Plug the Bash Bunny into a USB power source.
+The LED will momentarily light green.
+As soon as the LED goes off, unplug the Bash Bunny.
+3. Repeat the previous step twice more (for a total of 3 times)
+4. Plug the Bash Bunny into a USB power source and leave for 4 minutes.
+The LED will light RED to indicate recovery.
+When the light returns to BLUE blinking, the Bash Bunny has recovered.

-If the Bash Bunny fails to boot more than 3 times, it will automatically enter recovery mode.
-The LED will blink red while the file system is replaced by the backup partition. **DO NOT UNPLUG THE BASH BUNNY DURING RECOVERY**
+**DO NOT UNPLUG THE BASH BUNNY DURING RECOVERY**

-This process takes about 3 minutes.
-When complete, the Bash Bunny will reboot as indicated by the blinking green LED.

 ## Specifications
 * Quad-core ARM Cortex A7